 In an era when nearly 70% of U.S. employees report being “not engaged” or “actively disengaged at work ¹, many companies are scrambling to determine their level of employee engagement and, if it’s low, whether that’s having a negative impact on their business.

-Employee engagement – or how motivated staff are to perform their jobs – can impact businesses in different ways.
+Employee engagement – or how motivated staff is to perform their jobs – can impact businesses in different ways.
 Depending on the type of business and the employee role, the impact of low engagement levels can affect different business metrics.

 Though poor engagement universally affects employee productivity and turnover rates, it can extend to a broader range of impacts, including everything from sick days taken to customer loyalty.
 For customer-facing staff, employee engagement levels affect their interactions with customers, impacting everything from customer satisfaction, customer loyalty, and even the company’s brand and reputation.
 For manufacturing businesses, low engagement correlates to higher rates of safety-related incidents.
-Similarly, across most businesses, absenteeism, sick-days, and health claims (related to company health plans) are all impacted by employee engagement levels.
+Similarly, across most businesses, absenteeism, sick days, and health claims (related to company health plans) are all impacted by employee engagement levels.
 In all of its various forms, poor engagement also correlates strongly to decreased sales and profits.

 Regardless of the impacts you observe and measure, it’s important to understand these are the outcomes of poor engagement.
 And so any effort to improve engagement should start with analyzing why your employees are unengaged in the first place.
 A good understanding of the key drivers will arm you with the information needed to develop an action plan.
 Then, when it comes to business-casing the investment required to support your plan, you’ll know which metrics you can expect to impact.
 And you’ll be able to show the ROI from improving the metrics you believe you can impact through your action plan.